Widen the Lens -

 And yet the same patterns keep returning — stress that won’t settle; people-pleasing you can’t seem to stop; procrastination that reappears just when you thought you’d moved past it.
 The problem isn’t a lack of effort.
 It’s that you’ve been working at the wrong level.

-But if the lens through which you see yourself stays the same, the pattern stays the same.
+If the lens through which you see yourself stays the same, the system keeps producing the same pattern.
 Sustainable change doesn’t come from better habits or trying harder.
 It comes from changing the reference point you're using to understand yourself.

-When you see yourself differently, behaviour shifts naturally.
-Not through force or self-control, but through alignment.
+When the underlying structure shifts, behaviour reorganises naturally – not through force or self-control, but through alignment.

 This is identity-level work.
 And it’s what Self-Concept coaching is designed to do.

 Most people who feel stuck have genuinely tried to work it out for themselves.
-They’ve read the books, listened to the podcasts, even worked with coaches.
-They understand the ideas.
-They know what should help.
+They’ve read the books, listened to the podcasts, and often worked with coaches.
+They understand what should help.
 But understanding isn’t the same as seeing.

-If you’re ready to work at the identity level, rather than endlessly adjusting behaviour, we can talk and see whether this work is the right fit.
+If you’re ready to work at the identity level — rather than endlessly adjusting behaviour — we can have a simple conversation and see whether this approach is a good fit.

 Before this work found me, I spent many years as a counsellor, stress management consultant, coach, and osteopath — always circling the same question: what actually creates lasting change?

-Your self-concept works in much the same way: it’s the structure through which experience is interpreted and stored.
+Your self-concept works in much the same way.
+It shapes how experience is interpreted and remembered.

-Change the lens, and the whole picture changes.
+Change the orientation, and the picture can change with it.

 Work directly with me to reorganise your self-concept and create lasting change.
 We identify the unwanted quality that's driving your stuck pattern, widen the scope of what you're attending to, find counterexamples you've been filtering out, and reorganise your self-concept based on all the evidence.This is precise, collaborative work.
 Most clients experience significant shifts within 4-6 sessions.